ric2b/Vivaldi-browser/chromium/chrome/android/javatests/src/org/chromium/chrome/browser/vr/adding_new_tests.md

 ### Test Parameterization

 Test parameterization is how running a test multiple times in different activities is handled.
-However, it adds some amount of overhead to test runtime, so it's only enabled where it makes sense.
-If your new test class will only have VR Browser-related tests, you can skip parameterization.
-Otherwise, you'll want to enable it.
+However, it adds some amount of overhead to test runtime.

-#### Non-Parameterized

-See [`VrBrowserTransitionTest`][vr_browser_transition_test] for an example of a non-parameterized class.
-The general things you will need to do are:

-* Set the class' `@RunWith` to `ChromeJUnit4ClassRunner.class`.
-* Declare `mTestRule` as a `ChromeTabbedActivityVrTestRule`, annotate it with `@Rule`, and initialize it where it's declared.
-* Declare `mVrBrowserTestFramework` as a `VrBrowserTestFramework` and initialize it using `mTestRule` in a setup method annotated with `@Before`.
-You can do the same with other types of test frameworks as necessary.

-#### Parameterized

 See [`WebXrVrTransitionTest`][webxr_vr_transition_test] for an example of a parameterized class.
 The general things you will need to are: